go-qkbell/blog/content/posts/data_structure/array_slice.md

 Second is by using built-in function called "make".<br>
 <br>
 func make([]T, len, cap) []T<br>
-make function takes a type, a length, and an optional capacity. (if capacity is empty, then it's same as length)
+make function takes a type, a length, and an optional capacity.

 ### Access Slice by Index
 ```go